 A man who can make a parakeet in your iPhone fly out and land on his shoulder, Bay explains why the average person misses the magic of sleight-of-hand: “I tell you I’m going to lie to you, and then I lie to you, and you believe it.
 Because you want to believe.”

 And with that claim, Dufresne defines the action in this shapeshifting thriller.
 While Wylie and Bay take on the bad guys, what’s running in the margins is a meditation on much larger issues of identity, loss and duality.
-Or is it the other way around?
+Or maybe it’s the other way around.